 Pursuant to the Charter School Agreement with the School Board, the School Board is paid an administrative fee of up to five percent (5%) of the qualifying revenues of the School.
-During the year ended June 30, 2017, approximately \$900 was paid to the School Board for administrative fees.
+During the years ended June 30, 2019 and 2018, approximately \$22,000 and \$11,100, respectively, was paid to the School Board for administrative fees.
 Pursuant to the Charter School Agreement with the School Board, the School receives from the School Board an FTE for each full-time equivalent student enrolled.
-There were 3 full time students enrolled during the fiscal year ended June 30, 2017.
+There were 60 and 31 full time students enrolled during the fiscal years ended June 30, 2019 and 2018, respectively.
 The School also receives other allowances based upon students enrolled.
-The School reimbursed approximately \$55,000 to the School Board based on the 2016-2017 Florida Education Finance Program's final calculation adjustments during the fiscal year ended June 30, 2017.